melroy89/melroy-blog/content/posts/2021-01-16-new-server-install-config-services-part-3.md

 Matrix a fully decentralized, open standard real-time communication protocol.
 Synapse is one of the servers for Matrix.
 Dendrite would be the next-generation server of Matrix.

 As a client user, you can use [Element](https://element.io/get-started) for your chats.
 It's fully free.
 Matrix a better alternative for WhatApps, Signal and Telegram.
 In other words, Matrix is not depending on centralized servers.
-And therefor Matrix is federated.
+And therefore Matrix is federated.
 I will most likely spend a dedicated blog article about Matrix.

 **Public URL** [https://matrix.melroy.org](https://matrix.melroy.org/) (can be used as your Matrix homeserver address!)

 #### Synapse Compose

-Since I'm using the PostgreSQL database on my _bare metal_ machine, therefor **NOT** running another database instance in Docker:
+Since I'm using the PostgreSQL database on my _bare metal_ machine, therefore **NOT** running another database instance in Docker:

 ```yaml
 version: '3.3'